George Floyd latest: Trump tells governors to 'call in National Guard' | DW | 05.06.2020

-Donald Trump is addressing American protests and episodes of violence across the country.
-More protests are expected around the world relating to the killing of George Floyd.
+Donald Trump addressed American protests and episodes of violence across the country.
+More demonstrations are expected around the world relating to the killing of George Floyd.
 Follow DW for the latest.

 All times in Coordinated Universal Time (UTC/GMT)